Chad Lawhorn | December 2024 (Updated June 2025)

 Risks and Opportunities

 AI offers the potential for improved early warning systems, real-time threat assessment, and non-kinetic deterrence.
 Predictive analytics could aid in crisis de-escalation and enhance the credibility of second-strike capabilities.
 However, the same technologies increase the risk of inadvertent escalation.
 AI-enabled missile defense or autonomous early warning could misinterpret benign activity or spoofed data as hostile intent, triggering rapid retaliation (Scharre 2018).
 Cyber vulnerabilities and data poisoning attacks could further undermine confidence in automated systems (Zhang and Murdick 2023).
-Moreover, overreliance on AI could lower the threshold for conflict initiation or foster a false sense of strategic invincibility, particularly if adversaries doubt the credibility or restraint of AI-driven decision architectures (Horowitz 2018).
+Relying too extensively on AI could create environments where conflicts start more easily and create an incorrect belief in strategic invincibility.
+This is especially true if opponents doubt how trustworthy or cautious AI systems are in making decisions.
+(Horowitz 2018).

 The integration of AI into autonomous weapons raises additional challenges.
-Without robust oversight mechanisms, AI systems may operate beyond intended parameters, creating legal and ethical dilemmas.
-While AI-enhanced ISR (intelligence, surveillance, and reconnaissance) platforms can reduce ambiguity and improve situational awareness, their effectiveness hinges on the quality of training data, their resilience to spoofing, and the role of human judgment in interpretation (Allen 2020).
+Without robust oversight, AI systems may operate beyond intended parameters, creating legal and ethical dilemmas.
+While AI-enhanced ISR (intelligence, surveillance, and reconnaissance) platforms can reduce ambiguity and improve situational awareness, their effectiveness depends on the quality of training data, their resilience to spoofing, and the role of human judgment in interpretation (Allen 2020).
 This makes human-in-the-loop protocols not merely technical but strategic requirements for stability.

 Norms and Governance Options

-Existing frameworks, such as the Wassenaar Arrangement and the UN Group of Governmental Experts (GGE) on Lethal Autonomous Weapon Systems (LAWS), offer limited traction in regulating the military applications of AI.
+Research shows that existing frameworks, such as the Wassenaar Arrangement and the UN Group of Governmental Experts (GGE) on Lethal Autonomous Weapon Systems (LAWS), offer limited traction in regulating the military applications of AI.
 These regimes lack enforceability, specificity, and buy-in from all key players, especially China and Russia (Boulanin and Verbruggen 2017).
-A more tailored governance architecture is urgently needed, one that strikes a balance between national security imperatives and international stability.
+Officials might consider a more tailored governance architecture, one that strikes a balance between national security imperatives and international stability.

-This governance should take both hard law and soft law approaches.
-Binding mechanisms, such as export controls on critical AI components and dual-use algorithms, can slow down the proliferation of AI and improve accountability.
+This governance structure could take both complex law and soft law approaches.
+Export controls on critical AI components and dual-use algorithms can slow down the proliferation of AI and improve accountability.
 Simultaneously, voluntary norms focused on human control, transparency, and escalation safeguards can foster responsible behavior even in the absence of formal treaties.

 Bilateral transparency measures and pre-notification protocols for AI weapons testing and cyber operations.